thisisnotahuman/thisisnotahuman.github.io/_pages/about.md

 I am currently a senior at Northeastern University in the Faculty of Robot Science and Engineering.

-My research interest includes Artificial Intelligence, Robotics and Neuromorphic Computing.
+I am interested in Artificial Intelligence, Robotics and Neuromorphic Computing.

 I have won First Prize in the RoboMaster University Championship and First Prize in the RoboMaster Infantry Racing and Intelligent Shooting programs as a member of the T-DT Vision Group.